autotelik/datashift/README.md

     DataShift::load_commands
 ```

-To keep the availability to only development mode use
+To keep the availability to only development mode you can use

 ```ruby
 DataShift::load_commands if(Rails.env.development?)